Wake Up to Wogan: Humorous contributors

-Often an e-mail was signed off with a name that was a double entendre.
-Wogan was usually good at cutting off his reading of an e-mail if it started becoming too rude for transmission.
+Often an email was signed off with a name that was a double entendre.
+Wogan was usually good at cutting off his reading of an email if it started becoming too rude for transmission.
 Other contributors included Gethin Nunn, Palacia Betts, Tansy Whitebytts and Alan Scape-Gardener.

 Pause for Thought

 At around 9:15 am, the programme included a short interlude, where a moment of religious-related opinion was shared with Wogan and the listeners.
 Regular contributors included: